LZU-SIAT/PCRP/README.md

   Download raw data from https://github.com/shahroudy/NTURGB-D.
   Use `ntu_gendata_for_predictCluster_right.py` to reprocess raw data for view invariant transformation.

+Put the data into the folder that matches the codes in `pc_test.py`

 ## Usage
 - pretrain and then linear evaluation:
   `python pc_test.py`